Next Event:Trip to Crystal Bridges

 Slow food, slow living, slow… art?
 Unlock the secrets of works in the Museum’s collection by cultivating the art of looking slowly.
 Our docents ask and answer questions to help guide your slow art experience and foster conversation.
 Leave the Museum feeling inspired- not tired!

-This Sunday, Master Docent Julia Stork will lead a discussion on I Come in Peace by Derrick Adams.
+This Sunday, Master Docent Caroline Wingate will lead a discussion on Burial over the City by Purvis Young.

 For several years I heard talk of the Hudson River Valley and its plethora of contemporary artists, galleries and museums, so I perked up when the Collectors Circle trip was officially announced for August.
 Temporarily without a curator, our group …